Rescue Dogs 101

 FAQ

-NOTE: All products are digital only.
-No physical product will be sent.
+Please note: All products in the Rescue Dogs 101 Shop are digital only.
+No physical product will be shipped.

 How are digital files delivered?

-You will receive a digital PDF you can save to your phone, tablet or computer.
-You will NOT receive a physical product from Rescue Dogs 101.
+You can save your digital PDF files to your phone, tablet, or computer.
+You will not receive a physical product from Rescue Dogs 101.

-Please note that colors may vary slightly from computer to computer and printer to printer.
+Please note that colors may vary slightly from screen to screen and printer to printer.

 Do I need Adobe Acrobat?

-No, but you will get the best experience and most flexibility by using the Adobe Acrobat Free PDF reader.
-It's free to download to your phone, tablet or computer.
+No, but you’ll get the best experience and most flexibility by using the free Adobe Acrobat Reader.
+It’s free to download to your phone, tablet, or computer.

 What if I’m not satisfied with my purchase?

 Because of the nature of digital files, we do not offer refunds.
-If you are unsure if this digital product is right for you or have more questions, please feel free to email me direct at debi@rescuedogs101.com before purchasing.
+If you are unsure whether a digital product is right for you or have questions before purchasing, please email me directly at debi@rescuedogs101.com.

 REFUND POLICY